LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/bestpractices.rst

 ----------
   - Do not consume food or beverages in the experimental area, which includes the Stim-PC area, desks designated for research staff, technical staff desks, and the MRI console.
 There are designated areas in the reception and the break rooms in Building 10.

-  - Access to the area is granted only via intercom to personnel who meet the specified requirements, as outlined in :ref:`Access Rules<Heading Text>`.
+  - Access to the area is granted only via intercom to personnel who meet the specified requirements, as outlined in `Access Rules <https://cimec-wiki.readthedocs.io/en/latest/pages/accessrules.html>`_.

 Stim-PC Organization
 ----------------